 There is no 'correct answer' when it comes to deciding the involvement of IAM practitioners in the management of IoT devices.
-At one end of the spectrum is the use-case whereby all IoT deployments and management are the domain of OT personnel.
+At one end of the spectrum is the use case whereby all IoT deployments and management are the domain of OT personnel.
 In this case, the IAM involvement will be restricted to the human accounts that access the OT systems.
 Group management of entitlements to accounts that can configure IoT systems will heighten the level of security.

-At the midpoint of the spectrum, a human identity is responsible for IoT devices.
-The IAM provisioning workflow will route configuration requests, and potentially password rotation requests, to the responsible person.
+At the midpoint of the spectrum, components of the IoT configuration and operation will fall under IAM services.
+The IAM provisioning workflow will route configuration requests and potentially password rotation requests, to the responsible person.
 The IoT devices will participate in both attestation reporting to the responsible manager and compliance management with integration to the Security Operations Center (SOC) and possibly the Security Information and Event Management (SIEM) system.

 At the other end of the spectrum, the provisioning of devices is included in the identity management infrastructure.
 IoT devices are treated the same way as individuals, applying a 'digital identity' to devices.
 Their entitlements can be set via the normal account provisioning workflows, and their access control can use the same protocols.
-Most modern API systems, including gateways, use OAuth for machine-to-machine communications, while Open ID Connect can be appropriate for IoT device controller authentication.iv
+Most modern API systems, including gateways, use OAuth 2.0 for machine-to-machine communications, while Open ID Connect can be appropriate for IoT device controller authentication.^{iv}